-The certification period is five years.
-An individual will be informed, by way of a letter mailed to the technician's last address of record, when the certification period is nearing the expiration date.
-If the technician was last registered for certification by his/her employer, the last address of record may be the employer's address.
-However, it is the responsibility of the individual to keep Tri-County Technical College and the Technician Certification Board advised of his/her current address.
-The individual is also responsible for registering for the re-certification course, attending the re-certification course, and passing the written exam with a score of 80% or higher.
+The certification period is three years with the exam only option and five years when taking the full course.
+It is the responsibility of the individual to keep track of his/her certification expiration date.
+The individual is also responsible for registering for the re-certification exam or course, attending the re-certification exam or course, and passing the written exam with a score of 80% or higher.

 For more information, call (864) 646-1700 or toll free 866-269-5677, Ext 1700